antvis/G6/packages/site/docs/apis/item/edge/CubicEdge.en.md

 type KeyShapeStyle = PathStyleProps &
   ArrowProps & {
+    /**
-    // Array of control points.
+     * Array of control points.
 Note that drawing a Cubic requires specifying two or more valid control points.
-If not specified or only one control point is specified, the corresponding control points will be calculated using `curveOffset` and `curvePosition`. controlPoints?: Point[];
+If not specified or only one control point is specified, the corresponding control points will be calculated using `curveOffset` and `curvePosition`.
+     */
+    controlPoints?: Point[];
+    /**
-    // The distance of the control points from the line connecting the two endpoints, which can be understood as the degree of curvature of the control edge. curveOffset?: number | number[];
+     * The distance of the control points from the line connecting the two endpoints, which can be understood as the degree of curvature of the control edge.
+     */
+    curveOffset?: number | number[];
+    /**
-    // The relative position of the control points on the line connecting the two endpoints, ranging from `0-1`. curvePosition?: number;
+     * The relative position of the control points on the line connecting the two endpoints, ranging from `0-1`.
+     */
+    curvePosition?: number;
   };
 ```

 <embed src="../../../common/ArrowStyle.en.md"></embed>

+For more detailed style configuration, refer to [Path Graphic Style](../shape/PathStyleProps.en.md).

 - **Default**: